 The purpose of the Community-Based Initiative program is to train and support new generations of social workers dedicated to transformative community based work in urban cities, neighborhoods, and communities.
 This is done through courses, projects, and field placements in Detroit, and east Dearborn communities, institutions and organizations.
-CBI encourages accepted CBI students to participate in international and comparative community practice experiences and travel to the extent possible while in the program.
+CBI strongly encourages accepted students to participate in international, comparative community practice experiences and travel to the extent possible while in the program.